 Exercise Performance

 Like we talked about, creatine can majorly help boost ATP synthesis2 which, in turn, has been shown to help improve exercise performance4.
-The results of one recent study showed that athletes who supplemented with creatine saw a 4-7% increase in peak power output5 and overall speed during sprinting, and similar improvements in exercise capacity have also been demonstrated in similar research.
+The results of one recent study showed that athletes who supplemented with creatine saw a 4% to 7% increase in peak power output5 and overall speed during sprinting, and similar improvements in exercise capacity have also been demonstrated in similar research.

 It has also been shown that creatine helps maintain muscle strength during high-intensity exercise that you might otherwise be too sore to perform.
 It does this by reducing oxidative stress that exercise may cause or inflammation that occurs during injury recovery.
 This oxidative stress can result in muscle soreness and even muscle loss, but creatine has been shown to help mitigate this inflammation to improve recovery and conserve skeletal muscle.